abhiram-s2002/racer/PRIVACY_POLICY.md

 We will respond to your request within 30 days (GDPR) or 45 days (CCPA).
 We may require verification of your identity before processing your request.

-If you request correction of profile data, we may, at our discretion, update or restrict certain identifiers (including usernames) that conflict with our policies (e.g., impersonation, profanity, trademark infringement, hate speech, safety risks) to protect the community.

-## 8. Data Retention

-### 8.1 Retention Periods
-We retain your information for as long as necessary to:
-- Provide our services
-- Comply with legal obligations
-- Resolve disputes
-- Enforce our agreements

-### 8.2 Specific Retention Periods
-- **Account Data**: Retained while your account is active, deleted 30 days after account deletion
-- **Transaction Data**: Retained for 7 years for tax and legal compliance
-- **Communication Data**: Retained for 2 years after last activity
-- **Analytics Data**: Retained for 26 months
-- **Log Data**: Retained for 90 days
-- **Location Data**: Retained for 1 year after last use
-- **Verification Data**: Retained for 3 years after verification
-- **Support Data**: Retained for 2 years after resolution
-- **Marketing Data**: Retained until consent is withdrawn

-## 9. International Data Transfers

-### 9.1 Data Transfer Information
-Your information may be transferred to and processed in countries other than your own, including the United States.
-We ensure appropriate safeguards are in place:

-- **Standard Contractual Clauses**: For EU to non-EU transfers
-- **Adequacy Decisions**: Where applicable
-- **Other Safeguards**: As required by applicable law
-- **Data Processing Agreements**: With all third-party service providers
-- **Privacy Shield**: Where applicable (for US transfers)
-- **Binding Corporate Rules**: For intra-group transfers

-### 9.2 Transfer Locations
-- **Primary Processing**: United States
-- **Backup Storage**: Multiple locations for redundancy
-- **Analytics**: United States and other locations as specified by service providers
-- **Customer Support**: India and other locations as needed
-- **Development**: India and other locations as needed

-## 10. Cookies and Tracking Technologies

-### 10.1 Types of Cookies We Use
-- **Essential Cookies**: Required for app functionality
-- **Analytics Cookies**: Help us understand app usage
-- **Performance Cookies**: Monitor app performance
-- **Security Cookies**: Enhance security features
-- **Preference Cookies**: Remember your settings and preferences
-- **Marketing Cookies**: For targeted advertising (with consent)

-### 10.2 Cookie Management
-You can control cookies through your device settings.
-However, disabling certain cookies may affect app functionality.
-We provide cookie preferences in our app settings where you can manage your cookie choices.

 ## 11. Children's Privacy

-### 11.1 Age Restrictions
-Our app is not intended for children under 13 years of age.
-We do not knowingly collect personal information from children under 13.
-If you are between 13 and 18 years old, you must have parental consent to use our services.
+GeoMart is not intended for children under 13.
+If we learn that we have collected personal information from a child under 13, we will delete it and take appropriate steps to prevent further collection.

-### 11.2 Parental Rights
-If you are a parent and believe your child has provided us with personal information, please contact us immediately.
-We will take steps to delete such information and prevent further collection.
+## 12. International Transfers

+Your information may be processed in countries outside your own.
+Where required, we implement appropriate safeguards such as Standard Contractual Clauses and data processing agreements.

+## 13. Virtual Currency and Gamification

+GeoMart uses OMNI tokens as virtual currency for gamification and user engagement purposes only.
+These tokens:
+- Have no monetary value and cannot be converted to real currency
+- Are earned through app engagement (check-ins, achievements, referrals)
+- Are used for gamification features like leaderboards and streaks
+- May be used for future in-app features (currently no spending functionality)
+- Are not securities, investments, or financial instruments
+- Cannot be transferred between users or sold

+We collect and process data related to OMNI token transactions solely for gamification purposes and to enhance user engagement within the app.

-## 12. Changes to This Policy
+## 14. Changes to This Policy

-### 12.1 Policy Updates
-We may update this privacy policy from time to time.
-We will notify you of any material changes by:
+We may update this policy.
+We'll notify you of material changes in‑app or by email.
+Continued use of GeoMart after changes become effective constitutes acceptance.
-- Posting the new policy in the app
-- Sending you an email notification
-- Displaying an in-app notification
-- Updating the "Last Updated" date at the top of this policy
-- Providing notice through our official communication channels

-### 12.2 Continued Use
-Your continued use of the app after changes become effective constitutes acceptance of the updated policy.
 For material changes, we will provide at least 30 days' notice before the changes take effect.

-### 12.3 Account Administration Notice
-We reserve the authority to administer accounts to maintain safety and compliance.
-This includes reviewing, limiting, or editing profile elements (including usernames, avatars, bios) that violate our Terms, this Policy, or applicable law.
+We may take reasonable administrative actions to maintain safety and compliance, including editing non-compliant usernames, avatars, bios, listings, and requests.

-## 13. Contact Information
+## 15. Contact Information

-### 13.1 General Privacy Inquiries
+### 15.1 General Privacy Inquiries
 For questions about this privacy policy or our data practices:

-**Email**: risingsoup76@gmail.com
+- **Email**: risingsoup76@gmail.com
-**Phone**: +91 7306 51 9350
+- **Phone**: +91 7306 51 9350
-**Address**: Kozhikode, Kerala, India
+- **Address**: Kozhikode, Kerala, India

-**Business Hours**: Monday to Friday, 9:00 AM to 6:00 PM IST **Response Time**: We aim to respond to privacy inquiries within 48 hours
+- **Business Hours**: Monday to Friday, 9:00 AM to 6:00 PM IST
+- **Response Time**: We aim to respond to privacy inquiries within 48 hours

-### 13.2 Data Protection Officer (GDPR)
+### 15.2 Data Protection Officer (GDPR)
 For EU users, you can contact our Data Protection Officer at:
-**Email**: risingsoup76@gmail.com
+- **Email**: risingsoup76@gmail.com

-### 13.3 California Privacy Rights (CCPA)
+### 15.3 California Privacy Rights (CCPA)
 For California residents exercising CCPA rights:
-**Email**: risingsoup76@gmail.com
+- **Email**: risingsoup76@gmail.com

-## 14. Additional Information

-### 14.1 Third-Party Services
-Our app may contain links to third-party services.
-We are not responsible for the privacy practices of these services.
-We encourage you to review the privacy policies of any third-party services you use.

-### 14.2 Data Breach Notification
-In the event of a data breach affecting your personal information, we will notify you and relevant authorities as required by law.
-We will provide notice within 72 hours of becoming aware of the breach, where feasible.

-### 14.3 Do Not Track
-Our app does not respond to "Do Not Track" signals as we do not track users across third-party websites.
-However, we respect your privacy choices and provide controls within our app to manage your data preferences.

 ---

 *This privacy policy is effective as of September 18, 2025.
 For previous versions, please contact us at risingsoup76@gmail.com.*

-Changelog:
-- 2025-09-18: Clarified processing for requests/listings, added moderation authority including username edits, updated visibility disclosures, updated effective date.
+**Changelog:**
+- 2025-09-18: Updated to include verification, requests, phone sharing, and location sharing features; clarified data collection and usage practices; enhanced user rights and contact information